-Educators, school site staff and volunteers (in partnership with a member of school staff) are invited to apply for grants to enhance instruction and improve outcomes for students.
+Educators, school site staff and volunteers (in partnership with a member of school staff) at select schools are invited to apply for grants to enhance instruction and improve outcomes for students.
 High school educators can receive up to $3,000 and elementary and middle school educators can receive up to $5,000.
 Please read our eligibility requirements below before submitting an application.

 Ideas must focus on elementary school (K-5) literacy or middle school (6-8) math.
 We fund grants that address these areas through one or more of the following approaches: engaging teachers in professional development, supporting schools and classrooms with instructional materials and exposing students to experiences they would not otherwise have.

 How to apply

 Applicants should submit sections 1-4 (if you’re applying as a team) or 1-3 (if applying as an individual) through the “Grant Overview” portion of the grant application with our new web portal by September 8, 2017.
 A grant coordinator will contact each applicant to provide guidance before the applicant finishes the full grant proposal by October 6, 2017.
 Remember to create an account and start your application through the web portal.

 Applicants are asked to address how funds will be used to accomplish clear and measurable goals.
 Applicants are expected to use school site data to measure the progress toward these goals.